 Make a List of What’s Important

 Before starting the search for an assisted living community, each family member involved in the decision should make a list, ranked, of what’s most important to them.
-When making a list before getting caught up in the emotions of site visits, medical emergencies, or general fatigue with the decision making process, family members can meet together to compare their priorities with some objectivity.
+When making a list before getting caught up in the emotions of site visits, medical emergencies, or general fatigue with the decision making process, family members can compare their priorities with some objectivity.

 Each person should take some time to consider what’s most important to them concerning the following aspects of assisted living: